 44) Scrap-booking, organize photo books, photo collage making.

-45) Sewing, knitting, crocheting, or try some new hobby.
+45) Sewing, knitting, crocheting, wood working or try some new hobby.

 46) Work on project for upcoming holiday (Easter, Mother’s Day, Father’s Day, etc).